AI Agents

 Tools.
 Tools connect the model to the world: web search, file search, code execution, browsers, databases, APIs, calendars, email, payment systems, command lines, or computer-use interfaces.

 State.
-The agent needs some record of what has happened: conversation history, task state, retrieved files, plans, observations, or persistent memory.
+The agent needs some record of what has happened: conversation history, task state, retrieved files, plans, observations, approvals, or persistent memory.

 What Changed